 The childhood period is full of firsts from walking and the emergence of first teeth.
 Seeing your baby grow in their teeth is a sweet experience that every parent wants.
-But sometimes, you are concerned about the way baby’s teeth are coming in crooked and at different angles.
+But sometimes, you are concerned about the way your child’s teeth are coming in crooked and at different angles.

-Normally, children have some degree of spacing and irregularities.
+Normally, children have some degree of spacing and misalignment.
 It’s not always a problem as you might think.
-Every stage of teeth development is comprised of one tooth erupting after the other and baby teeth falling to make room for permanent ones.
+Every stage of teeth development is comprised of one tooth erupting after the other and baby teeth falling to make room for permanent teeth.

 As long as your dentist sees normal teeth and jaw development, you don’t need to get worried.
-There are reasons behind children’s crooked teeth, which we will discuss.
+There are reasons behind your child’s crooked teeth, which we will discuss.

-Also, there can be worrying situations, especially in case of extreme jaw discrepancies and serious forms of crookedness.
-A pediatrician’s visit is always necessary to rule out the defect signs in teeth and jaws and diagnose the presence of oral and dental diseases.
+Your child may have severely overcrowded teeth, small jaw size, or misaligned and out-of-place teeth that can contribute to many oral health problems.
+These can also lead to difficulty in chewing properly and speaking clearly.
+A pediatrician’s visit is always necessary to rule out the malocclusion signs in teeth and jaws and diagnose the presence of oral and dental diseases.

-What are the causes of my children’s crooked teeth?
+What are the causes of my child’s crooked teeth?